alialib/alia/docs/signal-operators.md

 ---------------

-All the basic operators work as you'd expect with signals, producing other signals that carry the result of the operation and are only readable when both arguments are readable.
+All the basic operators work as you'd expect with signals, producing other signals that carry the result of the operation and only have a value when both arguments have a value.

 All the basic binary operators are provided: